IRIS-Solutions-Team/irispie-pages/docs/data_management/time_series.md

 ==Cumulation of first differences==

-See documentation of [temporal cumulation calculations](#temporal-cumulation-calculations) or `help(irispie.Series.temporal_cumulation)`.
+See documentation for [temporal cumulation calculations](#temporal-cumulation-calculations) or `help(irispie.Series.temporal_cumulation)`.